gilch/hissp/docs/style_guide.rst

 Symbols in templates can only be automatically qualified with the defining module's `__name__` or `builtins`.
-Using a name with a fully-qualifying alias in a template is like using the fully-qualified name, so it will be probably be imported from its canonical location (assuming you're aliasing that location), rather than from wherever the template happens to be defined.
+Using a name with a fully-qualifying alias in a template is like using the fully qualified name, so it will be probably be imported from its canonical location (assuming you're aliasing that location), rather than from wherever the template happens to be defined.

 Sometimes separate packages use the same module name internally.
 Aliases are allowed to contain a dot.
-(Fully-qualified tags have a double dot.)
+(Fully qualified tags have a double dot.)
 Usually, you'd alias as the library's root package name followed by a dot, followed by the module name.
-Given Python's "flat is better than nested" culture, many library packages have no subpackages, so this may not be any shorter than using the fully-qualified name.
+Given Python's "flat is better than nested" culture, many library packages have no subpackages, so this may not be any shorter than using the fully qualified name.
 For example, ``foo.bar.baz.`` could be aliased as ``foo.baz#`` if ``baz#`` alone would be ambiguous.
 A well-known name is also acceptable,